WiSaGaN/simple-error/README.md

 use simple_error::SimpleError;
 ```

-Or you can skip the `extern crate` and just import relevant items you use if you are on 2018 edition or beyong.
+Or you can skip the `extern crate` and just import relevant items you use if you are on 2018 edition or beyond.

 Now you can use `simple-error` in different ways: